jm379/blog/posts/1-extending-ruby.md

 }
 ```

-Most of the C API calls were already explained, so it's mostly just wrapping the Raylib API into Ruby's C API.
+Most of the C API calls were already explained, so most of the work is just wrapping the Raylib API into Ruby's C API.

 Here're some new methods from the C API: